leoniemwindari/data-science-survey/README.md

    * What is the average age of data analyst vs data scientist?
    * What IDEs they usually used on a regular basis?
    * What data visualization libraries or tools they use on a regular basis?
+   * Does data analyst have to know machine learning?
+If yes, which machine learning algorithm they use the most?
+   * Which machine learning frameworks do they used on a regular basis?
+   * What is the most important activities in their role at work?
+   * How much do they make?(Comparison and distribution of the salary)
+   * What are their favorite media sources that report on data science topics?
+   * Where do they usually deploy their data analysis or machine learning applications?
+   * Which platform to they use to completed data science courses?
+   * Do you have to have a higher education?
+   * Gender differencies in Data Analyst and Data Scientist Role
+   * Salary based on Gender and Education
+   * What cloud computing platforms do they use on a regular basis?
+   * What big data products (relational databases, data warehouses, data lakes, or similar) do they use on a regular basis?
+   * What business intelligence tools do they use on a regular basis? and used most often?

+#technical
+def Which of the following cloud computing platforms do you use on a regular basis?
+(Q26-A) def Which of the following big data products (relational databases, data warehouses, data lakes, or similar) do you use on a regular basis?
+(Q29-A) def Which of the following business intelligence tools do you use on a regular basis?
+(Q31) def Which of the following business intelligence tools do you use most often?
+(Q32) lanjutan Q31

 ## Code and Resources Used
 **Python Version:** 3.7